windymar/marwinPi/README.md

-RaspberryPi - wiringPi C++ wrapper
+RaspberryPi C++ wrapper on wiringPi